Vice President of the Maldives: The First Elected Vice President

-Oath of office
+Oath of Office of the Vice President

-The oath of office of the vice president is described verbatim in the Maldives constitution.
+The oath of office of the Vice President is described verbatim in the Maldives' Constitution.

-I, …(name of person)…, do swear in the name of Almighty Allah that I will respect the religion of Islam, that I will uphold the Constitution of the Republic of Maldives and the fundamental rights of the Maldivian citizens, that I will bear true faith and allegiance to the Republic of Maldives, and will discharge the duties and responsibilities of the office of Vice President honestly and faithfully in accordance with the Constitution and laws of the Republic of Maldives.
+I, …(name of person)…, do swear in the name of Almighty Allah that I will respect the religion of Islam, that I will uphold the Constitution of the Republic of Maldives and the fundamental rights of the Maldivian citizens, that I will bear true faith and allegiance to the Republic of Maldives, and will discharge the duties and responsibilities of the office of Vice President honestly and faithfully under the Constitution and laws of the Republic of Maldives.